Tales 2011 Day One

 With the work part of the day complete, it was time to sit back and have my first drink.
 That’s right, I had been in New Orleans for about 16 hours with out a drink.
 To solve that problem I walked into the Carousel Bar, looked around, saw Sean-Mike and Tony, sat down and had a Vieux Carre.
 Then it was time to eat so we hit Coops Place for some good food.
 If you like a place where the waitresses are antagonistic this is the place.

 The last part of the day was to hit the Beefeater party, which is always a great event.
 They do know how to put on a swank party.
-Then from there it was off to the William Grant & Sons Swinging 40's party, which was another well done event.
+Then from there it was off to the William Grant and Sons Swinging 40’s party, which was another well done event.

 By 11:30 I was zonked.
 A bad travel day is no way to get started, but a few hours of extra sleep will get a person back on track, so retired for the night.